gran4/AI-InvestiBot/README.md

 # Introduction

-This repository is currently under active development.
-The project aims to be more accurate than other projects by providing innovative features not often found in other stock bots.
+The project aims to be a flexable stock predictor using AI.
+This project is under development, but the changes since last year are not on github.

 # Contact Us
 Discord: https://dsc.gg/ai-investibot/  (Uses a dsc link in order to get a custom link)